 2. Growing Medium

 Next, you’ll need something to put our seeds into.
-Tower Garden uses rockwool – which helps plant roots efficiently absorb both water and oxygen – and vermiculite as a growing medium.
+Our vertical garden uses rockwool – which helps plant roots efficiently absorb both water and oxygen – and vermiculite as a growing medium.

 If you’re using rockwool, it’s a good idea to soak it in pH-balanced (shoot for the 5-6 range) water before planting, as rockwool tends to favor the basic end of the pH scale.
 I use water that I have let sit for a couple of days in a bucket to let the chlorine evaporate from it.
 After 30 minutes of soaking the rockwool, you can plant your seeds.